 Yes.
 The NC helmet law passed in 1968, and it is a universal helmet law that requires all riders and passengers to wear a helmet every time they ride, regardless of age.
 The NC bike helmet law also states that all operators and passengers on motorcycles and mopeds must wear a motorcycle safety helmet that complies with Federal Motor Vehicle Safety Standard 218 and has an official DOT sticker.

-The Risks of the New NC Helmet Law
+The Risks of Repealing the NC Motorcycle Helmet Law

 Those who support changing the rules on helmet use believe that the issue is a matter of personal freedom.
-They believe that no adult should be required to wear a helmet if he or she does not want to.
-Those who want the helmet laws changed also argue that helmet mandates divert attention from other proven safety strategies such as awareness and education.
+They believe that no adult should be required to wear a helmet if they do not want to.
+They also argue that helmet mandates divert attention from other proven safety strategies, such as awareness and education.

-Opponents, however, are concerned that the risk of death will increase if the mandatory helmet law is repealed.
-Opponents argue that the current law is working well, and there is plenty of evidence to support the claim.
-The CDC, for example, indicates that North Carolina leads in the United States in terms of both money saved and lives saved as a result of the helmet law.
+Opponents of any change to the NC helmet law, however, are concerned that the risk of death will increase if the mandatory helmet law is repealed.
+They argue that the current law is working well, and there is plenty of evidence to support the claim.
+The CDC, for example, indicates that North Carolina leads the United States in terms of both money saved and lives saved as a result of the helmet law.

-Further, opponents of the change to the helmet laws indicate that states that have relaxed their helmet laws have seen an increase in both deaths and brain injuries.
-This increases the Medicaid costs for the state, and of course also results in more people coping with serious injuries.
+Opponents of the change to the helmet law also point out that states that have relaxed their helmet laws have seen an increase in both deaths and brain injuries.
+This increases the Medicaid costs for the state, and of course, also results in more people coping with serious injuries.